MindscapeHQ/raygun4java/README.md

 raygun4java
 ===========

-Version 1.2.1
+Version 1.2.3

-**Major breaking change in this version:** the provider is now a maven package.
-A namespace change has also occured; see the Changelog below for details
+This provider is now a Maven package; see the changelog below.

 ## Installation with Maven and Eclipse